omidsakhi/caffe-maker/README.md

 # TODO

 - ~~Convert the buffet green bar to a scrollable row of units.~~
-- Adding a config service to the application.
+- ~~Adding parameters widget to the application.~~
-- Adding parameters widget to the application.
+- Writing the added parameters to proto text file.
-- Parameters for the Caffe units.
 - About dialog box.
 - Panning for the scene.
-- Screen capture for the scene.
 - Using ProtobufJS.
 - Reading .prototxt files and render the network.
 - Adding Solver prototxt file.
 - Compiling the network in C++.
 - Verifying the correctness of the network layers and parameters.
+- Adding debug points
+- Live simuation